Gugh: Habitat restoration

 The ranger team of the Isles of Scilly Wildlife Trust started to remove pittosporum from some areas in 2016.
-By 2019, 1.2 ha had been removed from the sea-bird breeding areas and archaeology sites.
+By 2019, three acres (1.2 hectares) had been removed from the sea-bird breeding areas and archaeology sites.
 They also created a mosaic of differing vegetation heights in the areas of grassland to create conditions favourable for orange bird's-foot and clovers, which need short turf, and in longer grass, Babington's leek and grass balm-leaved figwort.